'Bad math': Airlines' COVID safety analysis challenged by expert

 IATA points out that many of the flights examined by scientists in published studies occurred before mask-wearing became widespread and reduced infection risks.

-Its presentation conceded that the 1-in-27 million statistic “may be an underestimate”, while maintaining that in-flight infections remained less likely than a lightning strike, even if only 10% of actual cases had made the count.
+Its presentation did concede that the 44-case tally “may be an underestimate”, while maintaining that in-flight infections remained less likely than a lightning strike even if only 10% of actual cases had made the count.

 “That’s misleading,” Emory’s Wu said.
 “Thinking about how hard it is to identify them, I wouldn’t be surprised if it’s far less than 1%.
 The only thing I’m sure of is that it’s a fantastic underestimate.”